nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Auto-sorting:**
 - Whenever SocialBook is launched, persons are automatically sorted in order of their priority from HIGH to LOW.
-- Therefore, if the sorting order is changed, SocialBook should be kept open for as long as the new sorting order is required, as closing it and relaunching will mean that the persons are sorted once again in the above stated priority order.
+- If the sorting order is changed, as long as SocialBook is not closed, the persons will remain sorted according to the latest specified sorting order.
+- Closing and relaunching SocialBook will default the persons to be sorted by the above stated priority order once again.
 </box>

 ### Deleting people: `delete`